Get Some Go Again: Release

 The album has been released with extra tracks and/or several slight variations in different territories, and was also released as an Enhanced CD with multimedia tracks, including videos in QuickTime format.
 Due to a manufacturing error, copies pressed and released for sale in the United States omitted the song "Illuminator", a remix of the first song on the album, "Illumination".
 In 2000 the album's publisher, DreamWorks Records, issued a statement to fans saying that those who purchased the defective discs could write the company and received a special promotional CD with the missing track, as well as a copy of the bonus enhanced CD.

-When Rollins left DreamWorks in 2001, he took possession of the master tapes and reissued both this album's tracks, including the missing "Illuminator" remix, along with the tracks on the companion album Yellow Blues, on the double CD Get Some Go Again Sessions.
+Like with their previous DreamWorks release Come In and Burn, it had underwhelming sales, and the band left the label once their contract expired, releasing their next album Nice on Sanctuary Records in 2001.
+When Rollins left DreamWorks, he took possession of the master tapes and reissued both this album's tracks, including the missing "Illuminator" remix, along with the outtake tracks on the companion album Yellow Blues, for the double CD Get Some Go Again Sessions.
+It was put out on Rollins' own 2.13.61 label, rather than Sanctuary.

+Universal Music Group currently retain the rights for any future releases of the original Come In and Burn and Get Some Go Again albums, as those albums are currently under their Interscope Geffen A&M division.
+UMG acquired these rights in November 2003, after they reached a $100 million dollar agreement to buy DreamWorks Records from DreamWorks Pictures.
+So far, Come In and Burn and Get Some Go Again have not received vinyl releases from either UMG or any sublicensor labels, and prior to 2023, the original Come In and Burn album from 1997 was not available on Spotify.
+Rollins said this was due to DreamWorks folding into UMG.
+Prior to 2023, the Come In and Burn Sessions (a 2.13.61 companion album from 2005) was available on Spotify in some regions.